-Get kids on a sleep schedule when daylight savings ends!
+Get kids on a solid sleep schedule when daylight savings ends!

 The leaves are changing color, and a chill is in the air.
 Fall has arrived, and with it comes the end of Daylight Savings Time.
-For some, Daylight Savings Time simply means changing the numbers on the clock, but for parents with small children, it can mean major disruption to sleep.
-We have put together our top tips for sleep and daylight savings time to keep naptime and bedtime on track during this period of transition and avoid a Fall Back fail.
+For some, this simply means changing the numbers on the clock.
+But for parents with small children, it can mean major disruption to sleep.
+We’ve put together our top tips for sleep and daylight savings time to keep nap time and bedtime on track during this period of transition.
+Read on to avoid a Fall Back fail.

 Give Yourself a Morning Pass